travis-ci/docs-travis-ci-com/user/deployment/custom.md

 ---

-You can easily deploy to your own server the way you would deploy from your local machine by adding a custom [`after_success`](/user/customizing-the-build/) step.
+You can deploy to your own server the way you would deploy from your local machine by adding a custom [`after_success`](/user/customizing-the-build/) step.

-You may choose the [Script provider](/user/deployment/script/) instead, as it provides easier flexibility with conditional deployment.
+You may choose the [Script provider](/user/deployment/script/) instead, as it provides conditional deployment.

 ### SFTP